New algorithms for Feynman integral reduction and $\varepsilon$-factorised differential equations: The method

 Finally, we specify the sub-routine ``Find additional masters'' appearing as step 2 (c) in algorithm~\ref{algo:construct_masters}:

 Running algorithm~\ref{algo:construct_masters} with the order criterion of eq.~(\ref{def_laporta_order}) will give a basis of the vector space~$\Hgen^{\NV}_{\omega}$.
 Using the homomorphism between the vector spaces $V^{\NV}$ and $\Hgen^{\NV}_{\omega}$ from section~\ref{sect:conversion} we then obtain a basis of master integrals on the maximal cut.
-Doing this for all sectors bottom-up, we obtain a basis of master integrals $J=(J_1,J_2,\dots)^T$.
+We may do this for all sectors on the maximal cut bottom-up.